Conveyor & Sortation Basics

 MDR conveyors are easily reconfigurable and modular, with pre-engineered segments designed to facilitate straight movement, inclines/declines, merges, diverts, transfers, and sort stations.
 These bi-directional systems can facilitate the accumulation of products without bumping, clustering, or jamming the conveyor line.
 MDR conveyors are also low maintenance and can boast high rates of throughput.

-Vertical Reciprocating conveyors are typically utilized in facilities with multiple levels of storage where materials need to flow up or down vertically, depending on picking or replenishment activities.
+Vertical Reciprocating Conveyors (VRCs) are typically utilized in facilities with multiple levels of storage where materials need to flow up or down vertically, depending on picking or replenishment activities.
 They offer material lift efficiencies by providing quick conveyance of products from mezzanines, pick modules, and other multiple-level environments.

-Like other conveyor systems, VRCs can be custom-designed for optimal operational efficiency based on the facilities’ needs.
-They are safer and more efficient than manual or forklift retrieval.
-They are economical solutions to move materials between levels without the footprint required of a solution like powered or gravity conveyors to accomplish the same task.
+Like other conveyor systems, VRCs can be custom-designed for optimal efficiency based on the facilities’ needs.
+They are economical solutions to move materials between levels without the footprint required of a solution like powered or gravity conveyors.
 They can also be installed to fit currently existing storage configurations.

 In a warehouse setting, sortation involves identifying products on a line and redirecting the item to a specific location based on a set of criteria and managed by specialty software.
 In high-volume distribution centers, automated sortation solutions can be added to conveyors to support quicker and more accurate fulfillment.
 There are several types of sortation solutions to consider, with several classes that satisfy different system requirements.
 To find the best sortation solution for your operation, we suggest connecting with a Storage Solutions expert to make sure you are using the best option for your needs.